keboola/component-sftp/README.md

 Password of the SFTP user.
 Use if you wan't to use the password authentication method.

-## SSH private key
+## SSH key

-Your SSH private key, including the `BEGIN RSA ..` part.
+You can either insert private key (the complete content, including newlines), upload it from a file or let us generate a key pair for you.
 If used, the password is ignored.

 ## Algorithms to disable (optional)